Access Control

 IP Allowlist

 The allowedIps array restricts which IP addresses can use the key.
+Supports both individual IPs and CIDR ranges.
 Validation runs in the auth middleware before any endpoint logic.

-• One or more IPs — only requests from listed IPs are accepted
+- One or more entries — only requests from listed IPs or CIDR ranges are accepted (e.g.,

 Error response (403):